Thinking About Adoption in Tennessee?

 Adoption is the legal, statutory process to permanently transfer the parental rights and responsibilities from the child’s biological family to an adoptive family.

-What are the adoption requirements in Tennessee?
+What are the parental requirements in Tennessee?

 There are several requirements to adopt a child in the state of Tennessee.
 For adoption to proceed, a residence in Tennessee must be maintained for at least six months.
 Second, adoptees must have had physical custody of the child to start with or be able to show the court that they have the right to receive physical custody of the child.
 Third, a home study must be completed.